zhiyuangao/starter-academic/content/authors/AbigailBodner/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

-# List each interest with a dash
+# List each interest with a dash.
+(Submesoscale dynamics - Turbulence - Sea Level Dynamics)
 interests:
-- Submesoscale dynamics
-- Turbulence
-- Sea Level Dynamics
+-

 education:
 #  courses: